chpollin/Teaching/README.md

 ## SPARQL-Workshop

-## Textkodierung und Textanalyse mit TEI
+## Text coding and text analysis with TEI